CloudWebManage/cwm-worker-deployment-minio/LOGGING.md

 1. The `LOG_LEVEL` affects all the configurations.
 2. The redis-server configurations are configured once and are always enabled if `metricsLogger` is enabled.
-3. The flushing configurations only work for non-default log targets i.e.
-   `stdout`, `elasticsearch`, and `s3`.
+3. The flushing configurations only work for log targets `elasticsearch`, and `s3`.
+For `stdout`, there will be immediate flushing.
 4. For buffering, files are used for persistence.
 The logs are buffered and flushed as configured.